Skip to content

 Is online gambling legal in Texas?

-No. Online casino games, online sports betting, and online poker are all illegal.
+No. Online casino games, online sports betting, and online poker are all illegal in Texas.
 Texas Penal Code Chapter 47 broadly prohibits gambling, and no legislation authorizing any form of online gambling has been enacted.
-Texas is one of the largest US states without legal online gambling.

 Is sports betting legal in Texas?

-No. Sports betting is not legal in any form — neither retail nor online.
-Bills have been introduced repeatedly (HJR 102 in 2023 passed the House but died in the Senate; SJR 16 in 2025 died in committee).
+No. Sports betting is not legal in Texas in any form — neither retail nor online.
+Bills have been introduced repeatedly (most recently HJR 102 in 2023, which passed the House but died in the Senate, and SJR 16 in 2025, which died in committee).
 No gambling expansion legislation has ever passed both chambers of the Texas Legislature.

 Does Texas have casinos?